 Option 1.
 Connect iPad to iTunes via Wi-Fi

-You can use a USB to connect the iPad to iTunes as we detailed before.
+You can use a USB to connect the iPad to iTunes, as we discussed before.
 You can also connect your iPad to iTunes via Wi-Fi.
 All you have to do is, when you connect the iPad to the computer using USB, turn on "Sync with this [device] via Wi-Fi" on iTunes.
 Then, USB is no longer needed next time.

 Step 1.
 Connect your iPad to your laptop or desktop.